-Judging by the descriptive analysis, research domains do seem to have different motivations when it comes to deliberately planning benefits for target groups outside of academia (cf. Figure 25).
+Judging by the descriptive analysis, research domains do seem to have different attitudes when it comes to deliberately planning benefits for target groups outside of academia (cf. Figure 25).

-The more in-depth statistical analysis confirms that the deliberate approach to benefit target groups outside of academia shows a statistically significant difference between different domains (K-W: 𝛘2 = 21.6, df = 2, p-value < 0.05; cf. Table 22).
+The statistical analysis confirms that the deliberate approach to benefit target groups outside of academia shows a statistically significant difference between different domains (K-W: 𝛘2 = 21.6, df = 2, p-value < 0.05; see Table 22).
 While there is a statistically significant difference between SSH (Humanities and Social Sciences) and Physical Sciences as well as between Biology & Medicine and Physical Sciences (P-W with Bonferroni correction, p-value < 0.05 for both), there is no statistically significant difference between SSH and Biology & Medicine (P-W with Bonferroni correction, p-value > 0.05).

 Table 23: Kruskal-Wallis and Pairwise Wilcoxon rank sum test results on research domain dependency of deliberative research design to benefit social groups outside of academia